Eye surgery: Cataract surgery

-A cataract is an opacification or cloudiness of the eye's crystalline lens due to aging, disease, or trauma that typically prevents light from forming a clear image on the retina.
-If visual loss is significant, surgical removal of the lens may be warranted, with lost optical power usually replaced with a plastic intraocular lens.
+A cataract is an opacification or cloudiness of the eye's crystalline lens due to aging, radiation, disease, or trauma that typically prevents light from forming a clear image on the retina.
+If visual loss is significant, surgical removal of the lens may be warranted, with lost optical power and preoperative refractive power usually replaced with an implantable intraocular lens.
 Owing to the high prevalence of cataracts, cataract extraction is the most common eye surgery.
 Rest after surgery is recommended.

 Glaucoma surgery

 Glaucoma is a group of diseases affecting the optic nerve that results in vision loss and is frequently characterized by raised intraocular pressure.
 Many types of glaucoma surgery exist, and variations or combinations of those types can facilitate the escape of excess aqueous humor from the eye to lower intraocular pressure, and a few that lower it by decreasing the production of aqueous humor.

-Canaloplasty

-Canaloplasty is an advanced, nonpenetrating procedure designed to enhance drainage through the eye's natural drainage system to provide sustained reduction of intraocular pressure.
-Canaloplasty uses microcatheter technology in a simple and minimally invasive procedure.

-To perform a canaloplasty, an ophthalmologist creates a tiny incision to gain access to a canal in the eye.
-A microcatheter circumnavigates the canal around the iris, enlarging the main drainage channel and its smaller collector channels through the injection of a sterile, gel-like material called viscoelastic.
-The catheter is then removed and a suture is placed within the canal and tightened.
-By opening up the canal, the pressure inside the eye can be reduced.

 Refractive surgery

 Refractive surgery aims to correct errors of refraction in the eye, reducing or eliminating the need for corrective lenses.